10 DAY CREAN TOUR

 This morning we leave Dingle and travel in the direction of County Cork.
 Cork is a small city with a relaxed pace of life.
 You’ll have plenty of free time to wander the streets of Cork, with some fantastic sights and attractions to see and do.
 For example, the bustling and colourful English market, enjoy a great guided tour of the Franciscan Well Brewery, a half day trip to Blarney Castle & Stone or a visit to the ancient site of St Finbarr’s Cathedral.
 Overnight in Cork

 DAY 9: Cork to Kilkenny

-From Cork we will take in the imposing Rock of Cashel, once the seat of the Kings of Munster.
-Leaving Cashel’s market town behind, you climb uphill imagining yourself as friend or foe?
-For more than 1,000 years the Rock was a symbol of royal and religious power; the seat of Eóganacht Kings of Munster until rivalries saw Brian Boru, future High King of Ireland, take over in the 10th century.
-It was later granted to the Church and used even after 17th-century sacking by Cromwellian troops.
+From Cork, we will take in the imposing Rock of Cashel, once the seat of the Kings of Munster.
+For more than 1,000 years the Rock was a symbol of royal and religious power; un til rivalries saw Brian Boru, future High King of Ireland, take over in the 10th century.

 DAY 10: Kilkenny to Dublin

 This morning you will enjoy a unique Cultural & Heritage Experience where you will experience first hand the ancient Celtic game of Hurling, the world’s oldest and fastest field game.
 Learn the skills of the worlds oldest and Fastest field game (3000 years old).

 In the afternoon we bid farewell to the medieval city of Kilkenny and make our way to the monastic city of Glendalough.
 Wander the valley and lakes, touching haunting medieval remains that stand long after Viking raids and the Dissolution of the Monasteries.